CGCooke/CGCooke.github.io/_posts/2019-3-23-Kalman-Filters.md

 A real world example:
 ===============

-Lets look at a real world example.
+Let's look at a real world example.
 In computer vision, object tracking is the process of associating different detections of an object from different images/frames into a single "track".
-Many algorihtms have been developed for this task (Simple Online and Realtime Tracking)[https://arxiv.org/abs/1602.00763] is particularly elegant.
+Many algorithms have been developed for this task (Simple Online and Realtime Tracking)[https://arxiv.org/abs/1602.00763] is particularly elegant.
 In summary, SORT creates a Kalman filter for each object it wants to track, and then predicts the location and size of each object, in each frame using the filter.

-Alex Bewley, one of the creators of SORT has developed a fantastic (implementation)[https://github.com/abewley/sort] of SORT, which uses *Filterpy*.
+*Alex Bewley*, one of the creators of SORT has developed a fantastic (implementation)[https://github.com/abewley/sort] of SORT, which uses *Filterpy*.

-$$`\sqrt{2}`$$

-$$x = [u, v, s, r, u, v, s]$$

 Let's take a look at his implementation, through the lens of what I've discussed above:

+Quickly defining some nomenclature,

+* *u* and *v* are the x and y pixel coordinates of the center of the bounding box around an object being tracked.

+* *s* and *r* are tha scale and aspect ratio of the bounding box surrounding the object.

+* $$\dot u, \dot v$$ are the x and y velocity of the bounding box.

+* $$\dot s$$ is the rate at which the scale of the bounding box is changing.

 ```python
 kf = KalmanFilter(dim_x=7, dim_z=4)
 ```

+Our internal state is 7 dimensional:

+$$[u, v, s, r, \dot u, \dot v , \dot s] $$

+While our input vector is 4 dimensional:

+$$[u, v, s, r]$$

 ```python
 kf.F = np.array([[1,0,0,0,1,0,0],